 but in fact the very purpose of its existence.”
 (Jamsetji Tata)

-Organizational strategy is about both the ‘hardware’ and the ‘software’.
+An organisational strategy is about both the ‘hardware’ and the ‘software’.
 The hard side is expressed in the focus on effectiveness and efficiency, and manageability & control, while the soft side emphasizes the motivation and synergy of people (employees and customers).
 It is important that ‘hard’ and ‘soft’ are balanced.
-However, the balance differs per organization type and also changes with the life cycle of an organization.
+However, the balance differs per organisation type and also changes with the life cycle of an organisation.

-Just as individuals can be divided into different life styles, organizations can be divided into different business styles.
+Just as individuals can be divided into different lifestyles, organisations can be divided into different business styles.
 Company style is characterized by the culture (vision & values) and management style.
-See also Office Styles®, a classification of office organizations based on company styles.
+See also Office Styles®, a classification of office organisations based on company styles.
 A start-up has a different balance than a mature company or a company that has to reinvent itself due to declining turnover.

-How employees can relate to the organization where they work becomes clear with the help of the Prosperity Model®.
-The common characteristic of organizations is: creating added value because people do things together.
+How employees can relate to the organisation where they work becomes clear with the help of the Prosperity Model®.
+The common characteristic of organisations is: creating added value because people do things together.

 “Money does nothing, people do everything.”
 (Michael Tellinger)

-Ultimately, it is people with their dreams, aspirations and emotions that determine the success of an organization.
+Ultimately, it is people with their dreams, aspirations and emotions that determine the success of an organisation.
 In times of crisis, the focus is often on costs and savings and less attention is paid to soft aspects such as employee engagement.
-When this balance is disrupted, this can have a negative impact on an organization.
+When this balance is disrupted, this can have a negative impact on an organisation.

-In the Prosperity Model there are three stakeholders: the organization to be accommodated (including its shareholders, financiers, customers, etc.), the employee and the general interest of society.
+In the Prosperity Model, there are three main stakeholders: the organisation to be accommodated (including its shareholders, financiers, customers, etc.), the employee and the general interest of society.

 If it’s not good for everyone, it’s no good at all.